claude-chat-code

 | filetime | Updating file mtime (touch) |

-- If you want to use Claude more and are thinking of subscribing to Claude code, go ahead and subscribe!
+- If you want to use Claude more and are considering subscribing to Claude code, you should!

-- This app is for personal use and not intended for others.
-If you need similar functionality, consider cloning or building your own.
+- This is a personal application, not intended for use by others.
+If you want similar functionality, it’s recommended to clone it or create your own.

 Intended Use Cases

-- A development style that uses Claude chat and claude-chat-code to easily implement minimal features while verifying UX.
+- A style of implementation using Claude chat and claude-chat-code to easily build minimal features while validating UX.

-- The target app is a small Rust TUI.
+- The applications to be built are small-scale Rust TUIs.
 Start small: display a list, ‘q’ to quit, then add features.
-Once familiar, specify core feature requirements from the beginning.
+Once comfortable, specify core feature specifications from the start.

 What claude-chat-code Aims For

-- PoC.
-To demonstrate that a somewhat fun app can be easily and quickly built using only the free Claude chat (demonstrated).
+- Proof of Concept.
+To demonstrate (and has demonstrated) that a fun little application can be built easily and quickly using only the free Claude chat.

 - Support.
 Responding to requests or suggestions.